Millions don’t max out their 401(k) match

 When this much money is on the line, you’ll want to set up a talk with your HR representative right away.

 Prioritizing your 401(k) over other saving and investing options is often a smart move, at least until you max out your company match.
-One exception could be building up your emergency fund — in a crisis, pulling money out of a 401(k) early can trigger costly penalties.
+One exception could be building up your emergency savings — in a crisis, pulling money out of a 401(k) early can trigger costly penalties.

 If you’ve got enough money to spare, your first step should be setting up automatic withdrawals from your paycheck.
 A “set-it-and-forget-it” approach will ensure you get the maximum match.